 Fig. 33c.
-The graph is a super-position of the plot of the curve A of Fig. 33c which is the distribution function for the Normal distribution of tolerance and the distribution function of the 5-function distribution of tolerance which it approximates.
+The graph is a super-position of the plot of the curve A of Fig. 33b which is the distribution function for the Normal distribution of tolerance and the distribution function of the 5-function distribution of the anticolour of the 5-function distribution of tolerance which it approximates.
 The difference between the two distribution functions is due to the dispersion of "tolerance doses" in the members of the sample about the "threshold dose" defined by the step function.
 As is well-known.
-The reciprocal, say σ^{-1} , of the measure of dispersion of the tolerance dose that is due to "biological variability" is a measure of the slope of the dose-response curve: the more homogeneous the population the steeper is the slope.
+The reciprocal, say σ^{-1} , of the measure of dispersion of the slope of the dose-response curve the more homogeneous the population the steeper is the slope.
 This is inherent in all tolerance dose models which are therefore, intrinsically "threshold" models.
 An effective threshold or E-NOEL (effective no observed effect limit is defined by the intersection of curves C and D in Fig. 33a or by the intersection of curves A and C of Fig. 30b.

-- i) For the LQ model of cell-survival the transformation S→logS of the fitted curve leads to a dose-response curve with a negative curvature, k < 0, that is currently interpreted as implying the existence of either cellular architectures or cellular processes which are not "seen" (by the model) and hence may not exist for this model, except as artifacts of the log transformation of the fitted curve. - ii) For the probit model of radiotumorigenesis the transformation $D \longrightarrow log D$ of the data $(r_i/n_i, D_i)$ leads to invariance of the slope parameter between low-LET and high-LET exposures as shown in Fig. 32.
+- i) For the LQ model of cell-survival the transformation $S \longrightarrow log S$ of the fitted curve leads to a dose-response curve with a negative curvature, k < 0, that is currently interpreted as implying the existence of either cellular architectures or cellular processes which are not "seen" (by the model) and hence may not exist for this model, except as artifacts of the log transformation of the fitted curve. - ii) For the probit model of radiotumorigenesis the transformation $D \longrightarrow log D$ of the data $(r_i/n_i, D_i)$ leads to invariance of the slope parameter between low-LET and high-LET exposures as shown in Fig. 32.